July 6th, 2024General

 5 Signs You Need to See a Joint Replacement Doctor

-2. Your mobility has declined to a point you are no longer able to perform your daily activities comfortably
+2. Your mobility has decreased to the point where you can no longer perform daily activities comfortably.

-3. All conservative treatments are no longer giving you the relief you would like.
-For example, if taking ibuprofen, using a cane, or physical therapy has not improved your mobility or pain.
+3. Conservative treatments no longer provide the desired relief.
+For instance, if medications like ibuprofen, using a cane, or physical therapy haven’t improved your mobility or pain.

-4. Your joint becomes stiff when you sit in a certain position for too long.
-Example, driving long distances or sitting down for an extended period causes stiffness or pain.
+4. Your joint stiffens after sitting in the same position for too long.
+For example, driving long distances or sitting for extended periods causes stiffness or discomfort.

-5. Your joint(s) ache during or after exercise.
+5. Your joints ache during or after physical activity.

 Conditions That Can Be Treated Through Joint Replacement